-So saying, God grew dark with utter wrath; And drawing now the sword, undrawn before, Which through the range of infinite, all round, A gleam of fiery indignation threw, He lifted up His hand omnipotent, And down among the damned the burning edge Plunged; and from forth His arrowy quiver sent, Emptied, the seven last thunders ruinous, Which, entering, withered all their souls with fire.
+So saying, God grew dark with utter wrath;

+And drawing now the sword, undrawn before,

+Which through the range of infinite, all round,

+A gleam of fiery indignation threw,

+He lifted up his hand omnipotent,

+And down among the damned the burning edge

+Plunged; and from forth his arrowy quiver sent,

+Emptied, the seven last thunders ruinous,

+Which, entering, withered all their souls with fire.

 Then first was vengeance, first was ruin seen!

+Red, restrained, vindictive, final, fierce!

+They, howling, fled to west among the dark;

+But fled not these the terrors of the Lord.

+Pursued, and driven beyond the Gulf, which frowns

+Impassable, between the good and bad,
-Red, unrestrained, vindictive, final, fierce!
-They, howling, fled to west among the dark : But fled not there the terrors of the Lord.
-Pursued, and driven beyond the gulf which frowns, Impassable, between the good and bad, And downward, far remote to left, oppressed And scorched with the avenging fires, begun Burning within them-they upon the verge Of Erebus a moment pausing stood, And saw, below, the unfathomable lake, Tossing with tides of dark tempestuous wrath.
-And would have looked behind; but greater wrath, Behind, forbade, which now no respite gave To final misery.
-God, in the grasp Of His almighty strength, took them upraised, And threw them down into the vawning pit

-Of bottomless perdition, ruined, damned, Fast bound in chains of darkness evermore; And Second Death, and the Undving Worm, Opening their horrid jaws with hideous vell, Falling received their everlasting prev.
-A groan returned, as down they sank, and sank, And ever sank, among the utter dark ; A groan returned! the righteous heard the groan, The groan of all the reprobate, when first They felt damnation sure, and heard hell close, And heard Jehovah and his love retire; A groan returned! the righteous heard the groan, As if all misery, all sorrow, grief, All pain, all anguish, all despair, which all Have suffered, or shall feel, from first to last Eternity, had gathered to one pang, And issued in one groan of boundless woe!
+And downward, far remote to left, oppressed And scorched with the avenging fires, begun Burning within them,-they upon the verge Of Erebus, a moment, pausing stood, And saw, below, the unfathomable lake, Tossing with tides of dark, tempestuous wrath; And would have looked behind; but greater wrath, Behind, forbade, which now no respite gave To final misery.
+God, in the grasp Of his Almighty strength, took them upraised, And threw them down, into the yawning pit Of bottomless perdition, ruined, damned, Fast bound in chains of darkness evermore; And Second Death, and the Undving Worm, Opening their horrid jaws with hideous yell, Falling, received their everlasting prey.
+A groan returned, as down they sunk, and sunk, And ever sunk, among the utter dark !
+A groan returned! the righteous heard the groan, The groan of all the reprobate, when first They felt damnation sure! and heard Hell close!
+And heard Jehovah and his love retire!
+A groan returned ! the righteous heard the groan, As if all misery, all sorrow, grief, All pain, all anguish, all despair, which all

+Have suffered, or shall feel, from first to last Eternity, had gathered to one pang, And issued in one groan of boundless wo!

-And now the wall of hell, the outer wall, First gateless then, closed round them; that which thou Hast seen of fiery adamant, emblazed
+And now the wall of hell, the outer wall,

-Hast seen of nery admant, emonæeu With hideous imagery, above all bope, Above all flight of fancy, burning high; And guarded evermore by Justice, turned To Wrath, that hears, unmoved, the endless groan of those wasting within; and sees, unmoved, The endless tear of vain repentance fall.
+First gateless then, closed round them: that which thou

+Hast seen, of fiery adamant, emblazed

+With hideous imagery, above all hope,

+Above all flight of fancy, burning high;

+And guarded evermore, by Justice, turned

+To Wrath, that hears, unmoved, the endless groan

+Of those, wasting within; and sees, unmoved,

+The endless tear of vain repentance fall.

 Nor ask if these shall ever be redeemed.

 They never shall!
-Not God, but their own sin Condemns them.
-What could be done, as thou hast heard,
+Not God, but their own sin

+Condemns them.
+What could be done, as thou hast

+heard.

 Has been already done; all has been tried,

-That wisdom infinite and boundless grace,
+That wisdom infinite, and boundless grace,

 Working together, could devise; and all

 Has failed.
 Why now succeed?
 Though God should

 stoop.

-Inviting still, and send His only Son To offer grace in hell, the pride that first Refused would still refuse : the unbelief, Still unbelieving, would deride and mock : Nav. more refuse, deride, and mock ; for sin, Increasing still, and growing day and night Into the essence of the soul, become All sin, makes what in time seemed probable-Seemed probable, since God invited them-For ever now impossible.
-Thus they-According to the eternal laws which bind All creatures, bind the Uncreated One.
-Though we name not the sentence of the Judge-Must daily grow in sin and punishment, Made by themselves their necessary lot.
-Unchangeable to all eternity.
+Inviting still, and send his Only Son

+To offer grace in hell, the pride that first Refused, would still refuse; the unbelief, Still unbelieving, would deride and mock; Nay more, refuse, deride, and mock; for sin Increasing still, and growing, day and night, Into the essence of the soul, become All sin, makes what in time seemed probable,-Seemed probable, since God invited then,-For ever now impossible.
+Thus they, According to the eternal laws which bind All creatures, bind the Uncreated One, Though we name not the sentence of the Judge,-Must daily grow in sin and punishment, Made by themselves their necessary lot, Unchangeable to all eternity.
-What lot, what choice, I sing not, cannot sing.

-Here highest seraphs tremble on the lyre, And make a sudden pause-but thou hast seen.
-And here the Bard a moment held his hand, As one who saw more of that horrid woe Than words could utter; and again resumed:
+What lot! what choice!
+I sing not, cannot sing.
+Here, highest scraphs tremble on the lyre, And make a sudden panse!-but thou hast seen.
+And here, the bard, a moment, held his hand, As one who saw more of that horrid wo Than words could utter; and again resumed.